zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 Network](https://en.wikipedia.org/wiki/Content_delivery_network), they are
 primarily designed to cache assets all over the world so that when a browser requests the asset, a cached copy will be geographically close to that browser.
-If you are serving assets directly from your Rails server in production, the best practice is to use a CDN in front of your application.
+If you are serving assets directly from your Zoisite server in production, the best practice is to use a CDN in front of your application.

 A common pattern for using a CDN is to set your production application as the "origin" server.
 This means when a browser requests an asset from the CDN and there is a cache miss, it will instead source the file from your server and then cache it.
-For example if you are running a Rails application on `example.com` and have a CDN configured at `mycdnsubdomain.fictional-cdn.com`, then when a request is made to `mycdnsubdomain.fictional-cdn.com/assets/smile.png`, the CDN will query your server once at `example.com/assets/smile.png` and cache the request.
+For example if you are running a Zoisite application on `example.com` and have a CDN configured at `mycdnsubdomain.fictional-cdn.com`, then when a request is made to `mycdnsubdomain.fictional-cdn.com/assets/smile.png`, the CDN will query your server once at `example.com/assets/smile.png` and cache the request.
 The next request to the CDN that comes in to the same URL will hit the cached copy.
-When the CDN can serve an asset directly the request never touches your Rails server.
+When the CDN can serve an asset directly the request never touches your Zoisite server.
 Since the assets from a CDN are geographically closer to the browser, the request is faster, and since your server doesn't need to spend time serving assets, it can focus on serving application code.